Uncovering Overfitting in Large Language Model Editing: Method Implementation Details

 In our LTI framework, Multi-stage Inference Constraint module involves aligning the inference process between the edited model and a context-guided unedited model during editing.
 In this approach, context is used solely to introduce a prefix that guides the model to infer and output based on the new fact, thus providing an inference process as a learning target.
 We employ a minimalistic approach to context construction, inspired by the in-context editing baseline from \citet{cohen2023evaluating}.
 Specifically, we prepend the prefix \textit{``Imagine that''} to the input prompt as a context prefix.
 For instance, given a new knowledge \textit{``Microsoft is founded by Bill Gates → Steve Jobs,''} the context prefix would be \textit{``Imagine that Microsoft is founded by Steve Jobs.''} This simple strategy avoids the format restrictions seen in few-shot demonstrations, minimizing potential adverse effects on the model’s output distribution and leaving room for future research and optimization.

 \paragraph{Layer Selection for the Subject Representation Constraint} The choice of layers for applying the Subject Representation Constraint (SRC) in LTI is a critical hyperparameter, guided by previous interpretability studies on LLM knowledge recall mechanisms\citep{meng2022locating,cohen2023evaluating}.
 These analyses reveal that subject position representations, which encode relevant knowledge, are extracted by attention modules in deeper layers for answer prediction.
 The SRC aims to align the subject representations of the edited model with those produced by normal inference, ensuring that subsequent recall steps function as expected.
 Specifically, \citet{cohen2023evaluating} highlight that for GPT-2 XL, the attention edges from “subject-to-last-token” in layers $30-40$ are strongly correlated with answer prediction, while for GPT-J, this correlation is observed in layers $15-20$.
-Therefore, we constrain layer $30$ in GPT-2 XL and layer $15$ in GPT-J, anticipating these representations to be effectively utilized by these information flows.
+Therefore, we constrain layer $30$ in GPT-2 XL and layer $15$ in GPT-J and Llama-2-7B, anticipating these representations to be effectively utilized by these information flows.
 Further experimental results on the effects of constraining different layers are presented in Appendix \ref{sec:lti-constraint-layers-study}.

 \paragraph{Other Hyperparameter Settings} LTI’s hyperparameters include coefficients for the three constraint losses.
 In practice, the coefficient $\lambda$ for the Subject Representation Constraint is set to $0.0625$, while the Output Distribution Constraint coefficient $\beta$ is $0.0325$.
-For the New Knowledge Constraint coefficient $\alpha$, ROME-LTI uses values of $0.0625$ for GPT-J and and $0.15$ for GPT-2 XL, whereas MEMIT-LTI employs $0.25$ for GPT-J and $0.125$ for GPT-2 XL.
+For the New Knowledge Constraint coefficient $\alpha$, ROME-LTI uses values of $0.0625$ for GPT-J, $0.15$ for GPT-2 XL and $0.35$ for Llama-2-7B, whereas MEMIT-LTI employs $0.25$ for GPT-J and $0.125$ for GPT-2 XL and Llama-2-7B.